You're Allowed To Kill your Darlings (Sometimes)

 These are words I have to remind myself of every single day.
 I have to repeat them until they sink into my consciousness.

-We are no longer living in our grandparents' generation where people stayed in the same job and marriage for life.
+We are no longer living in our grandparents' generation where people stayed in the same job and marriage and place for life.